 If you are breastfeeding, no formula feeds will be given to your baby unless they become unwell, as this interrupts the process of producing milk and disrupts your baby’s stomach contents.
 If a formula feed is necessary the hospital will provide it for you.

 This service is available to all families from the day of discharge home following the birth until your baby is 28 days of age.
-Sessions are available by appointment only.
+To access the service please email email@example.com with details of the difficulties you are experiencing, baby’s age and contact details we will be able to arrange your care accordingly.

 Building a happy baby: a guide for parents from Unicef